bskari/eclipse-hab/rtl-sdr/README.md

 the most recent received status for each station we've recently heard, and bottom is each raw message as it is received.

-Run
+You can also specify your call sign:

+    --call-sign KE0FZV

+and your position:

+    --launch-site 40.0000,-105.0000

+If you don't provide a launch site, the first packet it hears from your call sign will be assumed as the launch site.

+To listen to the APRS stream through the speakers of the computer, run

     ./play-aprs.sh

-to listen to the APRS stream through the speakers of the computer.
 If you're picking up the TrackSoar from your RTL-SDR, you should be able to hear it.

 To try to decode the APRS messages from the Tracksoar, run